Adult Mental Health First Aid - Virtual

 MHFA is intended for all people and organizations that make up the fabric of a community and can benefit anyone interested in learning more about mental health problems, including depression, anxiety, psychosis and substance use.

 Participants must complete 2 hours of pre-work using a computer with an internet connection prior to the live session.
-After this pre-work is complete, participants will be able to attend the instructor-led training on zoom from 9:00am – 3:00pm on the date for which you are enrolled.
+After this pre-work is complete, participants will be able to attend the live training on zoom from 9:00 a.m. – 3:00 p.m. on the date and location you enrolled for.

 To learn more about Mental Health First Aid, visit www.mentalhealthfirstaid.org